 Collective Worship is based on the Values for Life scheme produced by the Diocese of Gloucester, and is followed up in classroom with links to other subjects where possible.

 Weekly music sessions develop children’s sense of rhythm, timing and pitch through listening and composition activities based on the ‘Music Express’ scheme of work and ‘Charanga’ produced by Essex Music Services.

 We have a wide variety of instruments in school and a peripatetic teacher offers individual lessons in guitar, piano, keyboard and violin which are popular.
 He also teaches groups of children keyboard, hand-chimes and singing and leads whole school singing practice.

 Art is based on our cross-curricular themes and planning ensures that the skills to be taught are covered each year through these themes.
 We make sure that children have the opportunity to experiment with different materials and techniques.

 Our design Technology curriculum is linked to our topic themes and science work.
 Children are able to be creative whilst developing their skills in designing, making and evaluating products.
 By the time pupils leave school we want them to be able to make informed choices about products that they use, to analyse, investigate and make judgements about simple products.

 In KS2, children learn French using the Rigolo programme which is interactive and fun.
 Children develop their knowledge of the language through different activities such as games, songs and rhymes.

 All classes have two hours of PE each week.
-In addition to lessons taught by class teachers, we employ an experienced sports coach for one day per week to provide lessons for all classes and an early morning club for KS2.
+In addition to lessons taught by class teachers, we employ an experienced sports coach for one day per week to provide lessons for all classes.
 The school takes part in activities and tournaments with other local schools, including football, tag rugby, country dancing, cricket and cross country.